Thank you for subscribing

 RACV

-Before you head off, remember to keep road trip happy by reviewing your road safety checklist, packing your car safety and emergency kit, and checking that your emergency roadside assistance plan is up to date.
-Download the VicEmergency app to your phone for timely information about severe weather events, such as bushfires, storms or flooding events.
+Before you head off, review your road safety checklist, pack your car safety and emergency kit, and check your emergency roadside assistance plan is up to date.
+Download the VicEmergency app for updates about severe weather events, such as bushfires, storms or flooding events.

-Port Fairy: a coastal gem on the Great Ocean Road
+Port Fairy: coastal charm and festival vibes near the Great Ocean Road

 Established in the early 19th century, the town played a vital role in the development of the wider Shipwreck Coast region.
 Its port was one of the busiest in Australia in the 1850s, with ships heading back to England full of wool, wheat and gold.
 Across the bridge from the harbour, Battery Hill preserves cannons and fortifications placed in 1887 to protect Port Fairy from the perceived threat of Russian warships.